kindelia/Kindelia/WHITEPAPER.md

 that stay up forever.
 It uses the [HVM](https://github.com/kindelia/hvm), a blazingly fast functional virtual machine, to run formally verified apps natively, making it as secure as mathematically possible.
-It also replaces expensive Merkle tree insertions by reversible heaps snapshots, greatly reducing the cost of persistent state, making highly dynamic apps economically viable.
+It also replaces expensive Merkle tree insertions by reversible heaps snapshots, greatly reducing the cost of SSTORE/SLOAD opcodes, making highly dynamic apps economically viable.
 In short, Kindelia can be seen as a massive simplification of Ethereum, with no native currency, greatly increased security, and greatly reduced layer 1 transaction costs.